This post may contain affiliate links. Please read our disclosure policy.

 How to Make Instant Pot Pulled Pork

-Here’s a quick look at how to make the BEST pulled pork in the Instant Pot!
-For more detailed instructions, scroll all the way to the bottom of this post.
+Here’s a quick look at how to make tender pulled pork in the Instant Pot.
+For exact measurements and full instructions, scroll to the recipe card below.

-- Cook it.
-Lock the lid on the Instant Pot.
-Then, turn the steam release valve to sealing and set it to high pressure cook for 35 minutes.
+- Pressure cook.
+Lock the lid in place, turn the valve to sealing, and cook on high pressure for 35 minutes for pork loin.

 I love the versatility of this Instant Pot because it’s a multi cooker with an easy to use pressure cook function.
 Cost effective and cuts cooking time down for so many things like soups, stews and roasts.